skullface/acnh/.github/ISSUE_TEMPLATE/custom-design.md

 ---
 name: "🎨 Custom design task"
 about: What should we customize next?
-title: "🎨 Create art for _"
+title: "🎨 Create art for <item>"
-labels: custom designs
+labels: custom design
 assignees: ''

 ---